MasoudAlali/interview-trello/README.md

 ### Description

-This project is based on task and requirements from InstaPro team
+This project is based on task and requirements from InstaPro team limited to `4 hours` time period

 * I used `yarn` for package management
 * `create-react-app` is starting point